Douglas Cause: Litigation

 On 14 July 1767, the court gave its opinion.
 The lords of session were split down the middle, seven in favour of Hamilton and seven for Douglas.
 The Lord President, Robert Dundas, gave his casting vote in favour of Hamilton.
 As one contemporary observer, lawyer Robert Stewart wrote, ‘poor Douglas lost his cause yesterday by the president’s casting vote, leaving him without father or mother, sister or brother or any relation on Earth for the evidence on which he is condemned does not give him in law other parents’.
 The court's judgement was so unpopular that the president's life was threatened.

 Douglas’s lawyers immediately launched an appeal to the House of Lords in London.
 The case opened in January 1769 and lasted more than a month.
 A reputed £100,000 worth of bets were waged on the outcome.
-During its progress, the Hamiltons’ investigator Andrew Stuart, challenged one of Douglas’s lawyers Edward Thurlow to a duel for calling him a liar.
+During its progress, the Hamiltons’ investigator, Andrew Stuart, challenged one of Douglas’s lawyers Edward Thurlow to a duel for calling him a liar.
 Pistols were fired but both missed.
 The verdict, when it was finally delivered in February 1769, was unanimously in favour of Archibald Douglas.

 Edinburgh went wild with joy.
 Mobs smashed the windows of the lords of session who had opposed Douglas, and plundered the Hamilton apartments in Holyroodhouse.
 For two days it was dangerous for opponents of Archibald Douglas to be in Edinburgh, and the military had to be called out to restore calm.

 Aftermath

 Six years after the decision in 1775, Andrew Stuart published Letters to the Right Honourable Lord Mansfield.
 In these epistles, Stuart assailed the Earl of Mansfield, a judge in the case who had supported the claims of Douglas, for his want of impartiality.
 The force and eloquence of Stuart’s writing was compared at the time to that of Junius.

 Archibald Douglas became one of the richest magnates in Scotland, but memories of the scandal lingered about him.
 It is noteworthy that he was not immediately ennobled as a high ranking peer, as might have been expected for someone of his wealth and family influence.
-It was not until 1790 that he was raised to the lowest rank of the peerage as Baron Douglas of Douglas.
+It was not until 1790 that he was raised to the lowest rank of the peerage of Great Britain as Baron Douglas of Douglas.